 Cryptography in the Network Layer

-Avalanche uses Transport Layer Security, TLS, to protect node-to-node communications from eavesdroppers.
+Metal Blockchain uses Transport Layer Security, TLS, to protect node-to-node communications from eavesdroppers.
 TLS combines the practicality of public-key cryptography with the efficiency of symmetric-key cryptography.
 This has resulted in TLS becoming the standard for internet communication.
 Whereas most classical consensus protocols employ public-key cryptography to prove receipt of messages to third parties, the novel Snow* consensus family does not require such proofs.
-This enables Avalanche to employ TLS in authenticating stakers and eliminates the need for costly public-key cryptography for signing network messages.
+This enables Metal Blockchain to employ TLS in authenticating stakers and eliminates the need for costly public-key cryptography for signing network messages.

 This 20-byte identifier is represented by "NodeID-" followed by the data’s CB58 encoded string.